-With the rapid growth of broadband and data services, there are many wired/wireless telecommunication technologies that can be used in general.
-Therefore, users can construct home networks and different kinds of equipment may connect to the networks.
+With the rapid growth of broadband and data services, many wired and wireless telecommunication technologies have been proposed, and users can install home networks to which they can connect different kinds of equipment.

-This Recommendation provides a way of dealing with EMC problems that may potentially be caused by the development of home network environments, so as to establish problem-free operation in home networks.
+This Recommendation provides a way for dealing with EMC problems that may potentially be caused by the development of home network environments, with the purpose of achieving a problem-free operation of home networks.